USF-CS315-F23/USF-CS315-F23.github.io/guides/dev-setup.md

 - [Ubuntu WSL](https://apps.microsoft.com/store/detail/ubuntu-22042-lts/9PN20MSR04DW?hl=en-us&gl=us&rtc=1)
 You can also get command line access with Gitbash, which comes with Git for Windows:
 - [Git for Windows](https://gitforwindows.org)
+- However, WSL will be better and easier for running the local RISC-V vm.

 ## ssh to stargate

 We will be using ssh to access our remote RISC-V vm as well as our local RISC-V vm.
-From outside the CS network, you can access CS machine from stargate (which is publically accessible).
+From outside the CS network, you can access CS machines from stargate (which is publically accessible).
 To get to stargate type:

 (Note, all the commands below should be entered at the shell prompt)